sesame-project/simulationBasedTesting/README-windows.md

 edit config/zookeeper.properties, set clientPort to 5181
 ```

-## Back to Windows - under GUI
-Install Eclipse and JDK 8 / JDK 11
-Install Modelling, Epsilon and Emfatic as shown in the video

 ## Install Cygwin
 Go to cygwin.org and download installer
 Select C:\cygwin64 as the installation path